 The practice had a system in place to respond promptly to Medicines and Healthcare products Regulatory Agency (MHRA) advice.
-MHRA alerts, and alerts from other agencies, were received by the principal dentist via email.
+MHRA alerts, and alerts from other agencies, were received by the practice via email and copies of relevant documents were held in a file.
 These were disseminated at staff meetings, where appropriate.

 There was a business continuity plan in place.
-There was an arrangement in place to use another practice for emergency appointments in the event that the practice's own premises became unfit for use.
-Key contacts in the local area were displayed in the staff room for prompt access in the event that a maintenance problem occurred at the premises.
+There was an arrangement in place to direct patients to other local practices for emergency appointments in the event that the practice's own premises became unfit for use.
+Key contacts in the local area were kept up to date in the plan for reference purposes in the event that a maintenance problem occurred at the premises.